gjerokrsteski/pimf-framework/manuscript/Working with Pimf_Util_Identifier.md

+# Working with Pimf\Util\Identifier

 Identifier util for unified resource generation.
 For exsample, you can create a new cache identifier based on the given parameters at the constructor method.
 Integer and string but not array and objects are allowed.

 Common usage